 We are a holding company incorporated in the Cayman Islands and conduct our business through our subsidiaries and the consolidated variable interest entities in China.
 We started our operations in August 2008 when our founders established Vipshop Information in China.
 In order to facilitate foreign investment in our company, our founders incorporated Vipshop Holdings Limited, an offshore holding company in Cayman Islands, in August 2010.
-In October 2010, Vipshop Holdings Limited established Vipshop International Holdings Limited, or Vipshop HK, a wholly-owned subsidiary, in Hong Kong.
-Subsequently, Vipshop HK established a wholly-owned PRC subsidiary, Vipshop China, in January 2011.
-Along with the growth of our mobile active customers and mobile service offerings, Vipshop China formed Guangzhou Pinwei Software Co., Ltd., or Pinwei Software, in 2012 as a research and development center to focus on our mobile product and solutions.
+In October 2010, Vipshop Holdings Limited established Vipshop International Holdings Limited, a wholly-owned subsidiary, in Hong Kong.
+Subsequently, Vipshop International Holdings Limited established a wholly-owned PRC subsidiary, Vipshop China, in January 2011.
+Along with the growth of our mobile active customers and mobile service offerings, Vipshop China formed Guangzhou Pinwei Software Co., Ltd. in 2012 as a research and development center to focus on our mobile product and solutions.

 To support our regional business expansion, Vipshop China established a number of wholly-owned PRC subsidiaries that focus on warehousing services, retail business, product procurement, as well as software development and information technology support over the years since 2011.
-As of December 31, 2022, we mainly rely on the following five principal subsidiaries of Vipshop China for our business operations:
+As of December 31, 2023, we mainly rely on the following six principal subsidiaries of Vipshop China for our business operations:

-- · Vipshop (Jianyang) E-Commerce Co., Ltd., or Vipshop Jianyang; - · Vipshop (Zhaoqing) E-Commerce Co., Ltd., or Vipshop Zhaoqing; - Chongqing Vipshop E-Commerce Co., Ltd., or Vipshop Chongqing; - Guangzhou Pinwei Software Co., Ltd., or Pinwei Software; and - · Vipshop (Guangzhou) Software Co., Ltd., or Guangzhou Software.
+- Vipshop (Jianyang) E-Commerce Co., Ltd.;

+- Vipshop (Zhaoqing) E-Commerce Co., Ltd.;

+- Vipshop (Tianjin) E-Commerce Co., Ltd.;

+- Chongqing Vipshop E-Commerce Co., Ltd.;

+- Guangzhou Pinwei Software Co., Ltd.; and

+- Vipshop (Guangzhou) Software Co., Ltd.

 Foreign ownership of internet-based businesses is subject to significant restrictions under current PRC laws and regulations.
 The PRC government regulates internet access, the distribution of online information, and the operation of online commerce through strict business licensing requirements and other government regulations.
-We, as a Cayman Islands company, and our PRC subsidiary, Vipshop China, as a WFOE, are both restricted from holding the licenses that are necessary for our online operation in China.
+We, as a Cayman Islands company, and our PRC subsidiary Vipshop China, as a WFOE, are both restricted from holding the licenses that are necessary for our online operation in China.
 To comply with these restrictions, our Vipshop Online Platform is operated by the consolidated variable interest entities in China.
-As a result of our efforts to streamline our contractual arrangements among the consolidated variable interest entities during 2018, 2019, and 2020, Vipshop E-Commerce currently holds the primary licenses necessary to conduct our internet-related operations of Vipshop Online Platform in China.
+As a result of our efforts to streamline our contractual arrangements among the consolidated variable interest entities in the past, Vipshop Decommerce currently holds the primary licenses necessary to conduct our internet-related operations of Vipshop Online Platform in China.
 We face risks associated with our corporate structure, see "Item 3.
 Key Information-D. Risk Factors-Risks Relating to Our Corporate Structure" for details.